-Through observation and investigation, Science makes an invaluable contribution to our children's understanding of the world's physical, chemical and biological aspects.
+Through observation and investigation, Science makes an invaluable contribution to our children's understanding of the world's physical, chemical and biological aspects at St Bon's.
 The scientific process can be challenging and rewarding for all pupils and can help to develop a deepening understanding of the underlying scientific concepts involved.